Explore the Paekakariki Escarpment Track: A Scenic Coastal Walk

-- The Paekākāriki Escarpment Track spans 10 kilometers between Pukerua Bay and Paekākāriki, offering stunning coastal views.
+• The Paekākāriki Escarpment Track stretches 10 kilometers between Pukerua Bay and Paekākāriki, showcasing breathtaking coastal views.

-- Accessible year-round, the track can be reached by train from Wellington or by car with parking options available.
+• Accessible year-round, the track is reachable by train from Wellington or by car, with parking at both ends.

 Track Overview